urbanware-org/pwned-local/README.md

 Another way to check the passwords is to give a plain text file which contains all passwords you want to check for.

-For example, create a file called `my-passwords.txt` containing some passwords you would like to check:
+For example, create a file (or use the included one) called `my-passwords.txt` containing some passwords you would like to check (one password per line):

 ```
 sample